paulvha/apollo3/ArduinoBLE_P/README.md

 <br>This is a ArduinoBLE_P package contains the necessary BLE-stack files for V1.2.3 and ArduinoBLE version 1.3.2 taken from ![ArduinoBLE](https://github.com/arduino-libraries/ArduinoBLE).
 A number of known bugfixes have been applied.
 It is delivered as is and there are NO plans to incorporate new functionalities or apply bug-changes as they become known or available.
 A number of bugs are known to be solved in future versions of the official version, see their ![website](https://github.com/arduino-libraries/ArduinoBLE/issues).

+<br> The Exactly part is focussed on Apollo3 / Artemis.
+If you use ArduinoBLE (on the many Arduino or Sparkfun boards that do not rely on Apollo3 V1)
+Most of the examples can be used for any ArduinoBLE implemenation.

 ## Getting started
-Make sure to install V1.2.3 for Artemis/Apollo3 Sparkfun boards in the Arduino IDE.
+In case of V1.2.3 for Artemis/Apollo3 Sparkfun boards in the Arduino IDE, make sure to install Exactly.

-In case you have the official ArduinoBLE installed, it will not work without modification on V1.2.3.
+In case you have the official ArduinoBLE installed.
 No need to change or remove as with this package an ArduinoBLE_P will be installed that has been tested and works.

 <br>Otherwise no special library dependencies.